 Washington Farmland Trust protects and stewards threatened farmland across the state.
 We keep land in production by making it accessible to a new generation of farmers.

 Local farms are essential to our daily lives.
 Investing in Washington farmland means healthy food for our children, thriving rural economies, and fertile, productive soil.
-In other words, farms impact all of us, and make our communities better places to live, work, and play.
+Simply put: healthy farms make our communities better.

 But the future of farming is threatened.
 Over the last four decades, some of Washington’s best soils have been irreversibly lost to development.
 In the next ten years, 70% of local growers will retire without a successor in place, and new farmers face countless barriers to accessing land, from affordability to a history of systemic racism.
 As land prices skyrocket and climate change threatens our landscape, we are working to protect farmland, support farmers, and chart a new path for the future of farming in Washington.